 Dr. Duane Brothers

-Brothers has taught at the early, middle-, and high-school levels before serving as a principal and a district principal of Planning, Research, and Technology with the Coquitlam School District in B.C.
+Duane Brothers has taught at the early, middle, and high-school levels before serving as a principal and a district principal of Planning, Research, and Technology with the Coquitlam School District in B.C.
 He returned to Winnipeg in 2001 and has served as an assistant superintendent with the Seven Oaks School Division, superintendent with the Sunrise School Division, and is currently serving as superintendent of Louis Riel School Division.

 As a facilitator and speaker, Brothers has worked in British Columbia, Manitoba, the USA, and Mexico in the areas of race-relations education, organizational improvement and leadership.
 He also served on the Board of the National Faculty of the National Principals Leadership Institute in NYC, the executive of the Manitoba Association of School Superintendents and has completed his doctorate in educational administration at the University of Manitoba.
 The title of his thesis is Conceptualizations of Complex, Racialized Poverty, Social Exclusion and Education.

 Pauline Clarke has been chief superintendent of Winnipeg School Division (WSD) since 2008.
 Prior to that, she held several senior-administration WSD positions, including 18 years as the superintendent of schools, inner-city district.
 She trained as a teacher in England and has worked in WSD as a teacher, vice-principal and principal prior to her work in the division's senior administration.